Niassa Province

-The Ruvuma River forms much of the northern boundary of the province with Ruvuma Region, Tanzania while Lake Niassa forms the western border of the province, separating it from Malawi.
+The Ruvuma River forms much of the northern boundary of the province with Ruvuma Region, Tanzania, while Lake Niassa forms the western border of the province, separating it from Malawi.
 75% of the province remains untouched by development, and remains free of landmines.
 The province shares the Niassa National Reserve with neighboring Cabo Delgado Province.

 Districts

-Niassa Province is divided into the 15 districts of:
+Niassa Province is divided into 16 districts: